The first thing we'll do is create a character controller.

 Now that our machine is created, apply the changes to the player prefab:

 We will repeat this process often in the tutorial for the different graphs we create.
-From now on, if you see "convert your graph to a macro", use the same process that we described here.
+From now on, if you see "create a new macro for your graph", use the same process that we described here.

 3. Calculate the movement